Pavan-1997/Terraform_EC2_Basic/README.md

 # Terraform to create an EC2 Instance

 Terraform is an open-source infrastructure as code (IaC) tool developed by HashiCorp.
-It allows us to define and manage infrastructure resources in a declarative manner using a simple and descriptive language.
+It allows us to define and manage infrastructure resources in a declarative manner using simple and descriptive language.
 With Terraform, we can provision, manage, and version infrastructure resources across various cloud providers and other infrastructure platforms.

 It uses its own domain-specific language (DSL) called HCL (HashiCorp Configuration Language) for defining infrastructure resources and their configurations.
 HCL is designed to be human-readable and easy to understand, allowing you to express your infrastructure requirements in a declarative manner.